 What is involved in a brow lift?

 A brow lift involves raising the skin and muscles of the forehead to their normal anatomic position and smoothing forehead lines and wrinkles to achieve a fresher, youthful look.
 The procedure involves making a series of incisions within the hairline that allows access to the underlying musculature of the forehead and brow.
-Drs.
-Montante and Zemmel use a small fiberoptic camera to perform the surgery.
+Dr. Zemmel uses a small fiberoptic camera to perform the surgery.
 The skin of the forehead is released and lifted, the muscles which cause frown lines and forehead creases are disabled, and the skin of the forehead is anchored down at a higher level.
 Through a variety of anchoring techniques, the muscles and associated soft tissue can be elevated to a more anatomic position.

 What types of brow lifts are there?